neonextechnologies/neophpframework/docs/introduction.md

 ## Next Steps

 Ready to start?
-Head to the [Installation Guide](installation.md) to set up your first NeoCore project.
+Head to the [Installation Guide](installation.md) to set up your first NeoPhp project.

 Or explore:
 - [Directory Structure](directory-structure.md) - Understand the layout